charlyoleg/stone_ui_cli/README.rst

 - core logic run in browser for the Web-UI variant.
 Ready for CDN
 - thanks to npx, no need to install / download explicitely stone_js
+- nodejs is fast for http-requests and file-access (90% of the job of a web-server)

 Cons: